ukwhatn/confluence-markdown-exporter/README.md

 #### 2.2.
 Export Page with Descendants

-Export a Confluence page and all it's descendant pages by page ID:
+Export a Confluence page and all its descendant pages by page ID:

 ```sh
 confluence-markdown-exporter page-with-descendants <page-id e.g. 645208921> <output path e.g. ./output_path/>